BradleyA/Linux-admin/github-repository-traffic/README.md

 **WARNING**: These instructions below are incomplete.
 Consider them as notes quickly drafted on a napkin rather than proper documentation!

 #### Quick Notes:
+Need to automate the running of these commands and then push the updated tables to the correct repositories.
+The design should support the automation just need a way to create a new table for each future years.

     cd uadmin@two: /usr/local/data/github/BradleyA/Search-docker-registry-v2-script.1.0
     rm clone.table.md view.table.md   # this is not required, only process the latest files by cron or docker in future ../../parse.repository.data.sh BradleyA.Search-docker-registry-v2-script.1.0.2019-07-29